Your choice of a Smoke Alarm DIY vs Contractor system involves considering:

 Calculations based on:

-1. Lifecycle cost includes new alarm installation in order to meet current legislation.
+1. Lifecycle cost includes new alarm installation in Year 1 in order to meet current legislation.
 In addition to 10 years of servicing for a three bedroom low set home or unit

-4. Estate Agent cleaning, testing and recording the servicing of the smoke alarms on the entry condition report at the start of the tenancy
+5. Property Manager / Estate Agent cleaning, testing and recording the servicing of the smoke alarms in the entry condition report, at the start of each annual lease

-Significant tasks involved in smoke alarm DIY vs contractor systems are the installation and regular servicing of the system.
+Significant tasks involved in smoke alarm DIY vs smoke alarm service contractor approach are the installation and regular servicing of the system.

 Your task load can be reduced by engaging a smoke alarm servicing company or by installing an intelligent smoke detector system.
 In addition, expect cost savings by installing a smart smoke alarm.
 For example, SmokeSight was developed to minimise the need to manually service detectors.